 TT: Lovely!
 What do you do in the world?

 M: I’m a freelance editor, and a key focus of my work is supporting and celebrating teachers.
 I co-edited, with Sam Intrator, three poetry anthologies: Teaching with Heart, Leading from Within and Teaching with Fire.
-[Note: These are affiliate links that support this site at no cost to you.]
+[Note: These are affiliate links that provide a small commission upon purchase at no extra cost to you.]

 In these books, we asked teachers and leaders to reflect on a poem that had meaning for them and to speak about who they are, why they do what they do, and how they keep their heart and commitment alive in their work.